2013-11390/splitCarCompByMaskRCNN/README.md

 # CarComponents Segmentation Example
-This is an example of Mask RCNN for detecting tyre, light, number plate and grill of the car.
+This is an example of Mask RCNN for detecting tyre, light, number plate and grill of the car using Python3, Keras, and Tensorflow.

 ## Installation
 1. Download `mask_rcnn_coco.h5` from the From the [Releases page](https://github.com/matterport/Mask_RCNN/releases) page.